 Once you’ve given yourself some time, compiled your meaningful updates, and composed a thoughtful letter of continued interest, please submit your document(s) via your applicant portal.
 You do NOT also need to email them.

 The admissions staff will be able to see all updates submitted via your applicant portal—it highlights new submissions for us on our end!

 You should do this via the “Upload Materials” section of your applicant portal.
 We do NOT recommend additional recommendation letters.
 If you intend to submit updates for us to review, you should plan to do this prior to April 15.

 4. If you haven't already, apply for financial aid.

 The waiting list is need-blind (we are need-aware for international students) and financial aid is available for students admitted from the waiting list.
 Be sure any required documents have been submitted.
 You can view the Financial Aid tab in your applicant status portal to check.

 If you are admitted and need financial assistance, we commit to meeting your family’s full demonstrated financial need, regardless of when you are admitted.
 You can learn more about financial aid here.

-Maria Finan is an assistant director of admissions for the following areas: Colorado and California (excluding South Bay, Long Beach, and South/South Central LA); Hong Kong, Guangdong Province, and Macau.
+Maria Finan is an assistant director of admissions for the Western Region of the U.S., along with Hong Kong, Macau, and Guangdong Province.
 Learn more.